Home insurance: flooding and subsidence

 How can I tell if I live in a flood-prone area?

-You can check by visiting the Environment Agency website, the Scottish Environment Protection Agency or the Rivers Agency in Northern Ireland.
-All three have maps showing areas that may be at risk of flooding from rivers and the seas which should give you a good idea.
+You can check by visiting the Environment Agency website, the Scottish Environment Protection Agency or, for Northern Ireland, the Rivers Agency.
+All three have maps showing areas that may be at risk of flooding from rivers and the seas, which should give you a good idea.

 What is groundwater flooding and am I covered for it?

 Groundwater flooding occurs when heavy rainfall causes the water table to rise, which makes it difficult for storm sewers and drainage networks to function properly.
 According to the UK Groundwater Forum, thousands of homes are flooded in this way every year.